 The Mind Studios experience

+If you want to create your own NFT game but lack the skills, we can help you.
 Here, we’ll share a couple of our recent projects including an arcade NFT game Flappy Whales and a blockchain-based metaverse for sports teams and their fans Xmanna.

 Flappy Whales: a 2D arcade NFT game